Moving forward together: valuing partnerships

 Local Enterprise Partnership and businesses

 Our business community includes major international companies and large numbers of small and medium enterprises.
-By working closely with partners, including Buckinghamshire Business First and Buckinghamshire Local Enterprise Partnership, and through the Buckinghamshire Business Group, we support new businesses to grow and existing businesses to thrive - creating more local jobs and wider economic benefits to our communities.
+By working closely with partners, in part through the new growth board and also with Buckinghamshire Business First and Buckinghamshire Local Enterprise Partnership, and through the Buckinghamshire Business Group, we support new businesses to grow and existing businesses to thrive - creating more local jobs and wider economic benefits to our communities.

-Buckinghamshire Local Enterprise Partnership is a business-led ‘partnership of equals’ between local government and the private sector, building the conditions for sustainable economic growth in Buckinghamshire.
+Working through the new Enterprise and Investment Board, the Buckinghamshire Local Enterprise Partnership is a business-led ‘partnership between local government and the private sector, building the conditions for sustainable economic growth in Buckinghamshire.

-This brings together the expertise of health and care professionals to look after people’s physical, social, and mental health needs.
-By working closely with partners across the Integrated Care Partnership, including Buckinghamshire NHS Clinical Commissioning Group, Buckinghamshire Healthcare NHS Trust, Oxford Health NHS Foundation Trust, FedBucks, Medicas, and South-Central Ambulance Service NHS Foundation Trust, we will achieve our vision of everyone living happier and healthier lives.
+This brings together the expertise of health and care professionals in Buckinghamshire to look after people’s physical, social, and mental health needs.
+By working closely with partners across the Integrated Care System, including the Integrated care board (ICB), Integrated Care Partnership (with the Cabinet Member for Health & Wellbeing as vice chair), Buckinghamshire Healthcare NHS Trust, Oxford Health NHS Foundation Trust, FedBucks, Medicas, and South-Central Ambulance Service NHS Foundation Trust, we will achieve our vision of everyone living happier and healthier lives.

 Town and parish councils, and local MPs